Geoff Chappell, Software Analyst

 The EVENT_TRACE_GROUPMASK_INFORMATION structure is not documented.
-Its only known public existence in anything like plain text is a C-language definition in a header file named NTETW.H that appears in some editions of the Windows Driver Kit (WDK) for Windows 10.
+Its only known public disclosure by Microsoft is a C-language definition in a header file named NTETW.H from the Enterprise edition of the Windows Driver Kit (WDK) for Windows 10 version 1511.

 The EVENT_TRACE_GROUPMASK_INFORMATION is 0x30 bytes in both 32-bit and 64-bit Windows.